 He wants us to love others more than ourselves so here are some ideas to help you forget what Satan says and love others:

 Do things that aren’t ‘your job’

 Pray for the ones who hurt you

-DO YOU BELIEVE YOU CAN REMEMBER AND FORGET YOUR PAST HURTS BY GIVING THEM TO GOD?
+DO I BELIEVE I CAN FORGET MY PAST HURTS BY GIVING THEM TO GOD?

-IS IT POSSIBLE FOR YOU TO FORGIVE YOUR NEIGHBOR IF YOU CAN’T FORGIVE YOURSELF?
+IS IT POSSIBLE FOR ME TO FORGIVE MY NEIGHBOR IF I CAN’T FORGIVE YOURSELF?